vaginessa/EAPD.wikii/Wiki.md

      ./INSTALL.sh

-If INSTALL.sh fails for some reason or you need an Extroot you need to manualy install using this guide.
+If INSTALL.sh fails for some reason or you need to add an external extroot then you need to manualy install using this guide.

 Requirements: